TmxDeepWater/KeepBackup/README.md

 ## How is this achieved?

-Most people have a path and a filename in mind, if they think about a file.
+Most people have a path and a filename in mind, when they think about a file.
 I addition there is some metadata, especially the date and time of creation and last modification.
 For most programs, the filename and path is the key to the file.
 For KeepBackup however, the path and filename is also just metadata.
 The files are managed and identified by their checksum.
 So, if the same file has already been backed up before, KeepBackup would not backup it again, because the checksum is already present in storage.